linroger/Finance-Notes-and-Marginalia/Financial Engineering/Appendices/Appendix 21.C Solutions for Black-Scholes PDE.md

 	</tbody>
 </table>

 You can verify that equations (21.56) and (21.57) obey equation (21.34).
-With an appropriate scale factor and choice of $f$ , equation (21.56) will appear in Chapter 22 as the risk-neutral probability that the [[Chapter 16 - Black–Scholes Model|stock price]] hits a barrier and exceeds a terminal [[Call and Put Payoffs at Expiry|strike price]] Finally, note that you can use Proposition 21.1 to obtain equation (21.55) from equation (21.56)
+With an appropriate scale factor and choice of $f$ , equation (21.56) will appear in Chapter 22 as the risk-neutral probability that the [stock price](../Derivatives/Part%20IV%20-%20Options/Chapter%2016%20-%20Black–Scholes%20Model.md) hits a barrier and exceeds a terminal [strike price](../../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20I%20RELATIVE%20VALUE%20BUILDING%20BLOCKS/Chapter%205%20Options%20on%20Prices%20and%20Hedge-Based%20Valuation/Call%20and%20Put%20Payoffs%20at%20Expiry.md) Finally, note that you can use Proposition 21.1 to obtain equation (21.55) from equation (21.56)